 As long as the eyes are sufficiently covered using safety glasses or goggles, the eyes will be shielded from danger.
 In general, safety goggles provide more protection than safety glasses.
 For industrial settings with high velocity debris, safety goggles are recommended.
 Safety glasses can withstand an impact from a steel ball traveling at 150 fps.1

-If you are uncertain about the right protection for your workplace, you should consider this short discussion on eye safety.
-Safety glasses prevent permanent injuries.
+If you are uncertain about the right protection for your workplace, you should consider investing in eye protection.